thevishalmisra/thevishalmisra/README.md

 <p align="center">
 <p>
-Computer Science graduate and Full-Stack Developer with hands-on experience working on multiple projects.
+Computer Science graduate with hands-on experience working on multiple projects.
 Passionate, hardworking and like to learn something new technology.
 Promotes best practices in web design and offering diverse customer project portfolios.
 </p>
 <p align="center">